 For example, RAPID imaging technology quickly analyzes the CT and MRI scans of patients having acute strokes to optimize care decisions.
 The software is fast and automated, and results can be viewed by the treating physician on the medical staff on any computer or handheld device.
-Available at Texas Health Dallas, this testing increases the speed-to-decision time — generally less than two minutes for actionable results.
+Available at Texas Health Dallas and Texas Health Fort Worth and Texas Health Plano, this testing increases the speed-to-decision time — generally less than two minutes for actionable results.

 The physicians on the medical staff recommend treatments that can include clot-busting drugs, procedures like thrombectomy, and other treatments depending on the patient and the time they had a stroke.

 Based on the type of stroke you have, you may receive: